florian-beetz/bachelor-thesis/thesis.md

 Internal conflicts required appropriate refactoring according to the problems at hand.
 Once the new module compiles without errors, the packages that should be exported could be declared.
-Lastly, the application with the extracted module was ran to ensure the functionality of the application.
+Lastly, the application with the extracted module was run to ensure the functionality of the application.

 The modularization was performed with a bottom-up approach.
-First the Model component was extracted to a separate module, as it has no dependencies on any other components.
+First, the Model component was extracted to a separate module, as it has no dependencies on any other components.
-Then the Logic component was extracted as module, as it only depends on the Model component.
+Then the Logic component was extracted as a module, as it only depends on the Model component.
 This was done to avoid circular dependencies, which are disallowed by +JPMS [@Mac2017].